Note: This video was made using an older version of the software.

 - Topics appear in the Topic Guide, and can be used in searches.

 - Theological Topics are a distinct set of topics based on the categorization within the Lexham Survey of Theology.
 They appear in the Theology Guide, as well as several theologically-oriented guide sections (including the Systematic Theology guide section).

 Note: Available in packages Bronze and above.

 - Click Guides, then begin typing Systematic Theologies in the Guides menu search box.

-- Select the Systematic Theologies guide section when it appears in the Guides menu.
+- Select the Systematic Theologies guide section in the Theology Guides category when it appears.
 It will open in a new panel.

-- Enter the topic you want to study in the search box and press Enter.
+- Enter the topic you want to study in the search box and press the Enter key.

 You can view your results in four different ways.